 There are two primary types of workers: W-2 employees and 1099 employees.
 A common question from business owners and HR professionals is regarding the difference between W-2 employees and 1099 employees.
 Let’s break down the differences.

-Most employers are expected to provide their W-2 employees with the necessary tools and supplies for them to do their jobs.
-They are also eligible for employee benefits and other perks.
+Most employers are expected to provide their W-2 workers with the necessary tools and supplies for them to do their jobs.
+They are also eligible for traditional employee benefits and other perks, like health insurance and retirement plans.

 In contrast, contractors work for themselves.
-They are responsible for providing their own tools and equipment, setting their schedules, and paying their income taxes and other applicable forms of self-employment tax.
+They are responsible for providing their own tools and equipment, setting their schedules, and paying their income taxes and other applicable forms of self-employment taxes.

 What qualifies someone as a 1099 employee?